Dubingiai massacre: Murders in Dubingiai

-The 5th Brigade of AK, under command of Zygmunt Szendzielarz codename Łupaszko, learned that some of the individuals responsible for the Glinciszki massacre and their families were stationed in the police station in Dubingai.
+The 5th Brigade of AK, under the command of Zygmunt Szendzielarz codename Łupaszko, learned that some of the individuals responsible for the Glinciszki massacre and their families were stationed in the police station in Dubingai.
 A company of the 5th Brigade under Wiktor Wiącek codename Rakoczy decided to destroy the police station and to execute several Nazi-Lithuanian informants.
 There are different versions as to who led the raid on Dubingiai; most sources attribute it to Szendzielarz, the commander of the 5th Brigade, while Henryk Piskunowicz, Polish historian and author of several publications about AK operations in Vilnius Region, specifically pointed to Wiącek.
 The AK headquarters learnt of that initiative and was afraid that the soldiers of the 5th Brigade who had freshly witnessed the aftermath of Glinciszki may not follow the orders forbidding actions against civilians.
-It sent a courier from the headquarters in Vilnius ordering the 5th Brigade to stay put, the courier, however, did not reach the local commanders in time.
+It sent a courier from the headquarters in Vilnius ordering the 5th Brigade to stay put.
+The courier, however, did not reach the local commanders in time.

 The village was warned that the Polish attack was imminent and many individuals—including the policemen who participated in the Glinciszki massacre—escaped before the Poles began the killings.
 The AK targeted the Lithuanian populace, using Lithuanian prayer books as a means of identifying Lithuanians, but sparing those intermarried with Poles.
 While Nazi collaborators were ostensibly the prime targets, the victims included the elderly, children, and even infants.
 A Polish woman and her 4-year-old son were also reported to have been killed.
 The total number of victims is estimated between 20 and 27.